j-greig/cyclelovedesignco/index.md

 ---
 # Theme help: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
-title:  "Your cycling brand,<br>made even better."
+title:  "Your cycling brand, <br>made even better."
+image: img/cyclelove_design_co_bikes.png
 ---
 <!-- [How we can help your business](/services) -->
 <a class="f6 link dim br-pill ba bw1 ph3 pv2 mb2 dib white" href="/about">What We Do</a>